ckhordiasma/xoid/_posts/2018-09-16-jekyll-on-ubuntu-on-windows.md

 ```
 Ok, that makes it look like I need to include jekyll in my gemfile.
 I added `gem 'jekyll'` near the bottom of my Gemfile file and tried serving again.
 This worked!
 Now I can see my website at 127.0.0.1:4000 .

 Now going back to the two different types of using Jekyll with Git.
-I currently use Github, and I don't have any fancy jekyll plugins or anything.
-Therefore, I am going to just upload my source Jekyll code into my Github repo and let Github worry about generating my site for me.
+I currently use GitHub, and I don't have any fancy jekyll plugins or anything.
+Therefore, I am going to just upload my source Jekyll code into my GitHub repo and let GitHub worry about generating my site for me.
 For now.

-So in doing this, I need to update my `.gitignore` file to make sure extraneous jekyll/bundler stuff doesn't get added to my github repository.
+So in doing this, I need to update my `.gitignore` file to make sure extraneous jekyll/bundler stuff doesn't get added to my GitHub repository.
 I also added `.sass-cache` in there in case I do sass stuff later.
 Here is my `.gitignore` file now:
 ```
 _site/
 .sass-cache